saracmrv/saracmrv.github.io/teaching.md

 Introductory descriptive statistics and statistical inference; measures of central tendency and variability, confidence intervals, theory of hypothesis testing, correlation techniques.

-## Teaching Award at UW-Madison
+## Teaching Award at the University of Wisconsin-Madison

-I won an early excellence in teaching award.
-For more information, see the graduate school [webpage](https://grad.wisc.edu/2021/03/29/2020-ta-award-winners-honored-for-excellence-in-teaching-and-instructional-continuity/).
+I won an [early excellence in teaching award](https://grad.wisc.edu/2021/03/29/2020-ta-award-winners-honored-for-excellence-in-teaching-and-instructional-continuity/).
+For more information, see the graduate school [webpage](https://grad.wisc.edu/teaching-assistant-awards/).